College of Innovation and Design Resources: Competency-Based Education Student Handbook

 Registration

 Registering for courses takes place each term.
-Advisors will email students a list of course options near the 3rd week of the term.
+Advisors will email students a list of course options near the 3rd week of their current term.
 Students will notify the advisor of their selected courses and the advisor will register the student.
 It is recommended that before and after registration students check their degree plan on DegreeWorks.

 CBE Acceleration Process